 No 14.
 Hardwick Hall, Derbyshire

 Hardwick Hall is a bit of a trek from Aylesbury, but I’ve done it in a day a couple of times.
 It’s actually 2-4-1 because you can visit both the main hall and the ruined old hall.
 Hardwick Hall “more glass than wall” really was an architectural masterpiece in its day and was the brainchild of the formidable Bess of Hardwick.
 When you go inside everything is on a vast scale.
 The Great Chamber is almost unbelievable.
 Not only could you fit my house inside it, you could fit several of my house inside this ONE ROOM.
+I’m almost inclined to say a room that impressive alone should land a spot on the best family days out list!
 Instead of wall paper every single wall is covered in tapestries.
 Whilst you know that is how medieval homes were decorated, it’s stunning to see.

 The house itself was a highlight for me but it’s not necessarily that interesting for smaller children.
 There is plenty to do in the gardens and wider estate though.
 There are loads of sheep, lakes, a welly wildlife trail and even a fairy house.
 There are also lots of games on the lawn that everyone is free to play with.